-34. The Provost will share these new materials with the members of the Faculty Review Committee.
+48. The Provost will share these new materials with the members of the Faculty Review Committee.
 All inquiries and deliberations involved in this process will be conducted in the strictest confidence.
 At the conclusion of the discussion of each candidate, a preliminary poll on whether the candidate should be recommended for the pre-tenure contract will be taken.
 After each candidate has been considered and all preliminary polls have been completed, the Committee will vote officially on whether to recommend the pre-tenure contract for each candidate.
-Members of the Faculty Review Committee who have served as Institutional Mentors to, or who are in the same department as, a candidate may neither participate in the discussion nor vote on the Committee's recommendation.
+Members of the Faculty Review Committee who have served as Institutional Mentors to, are members of the Tenure Committee, or who are in the same department as, a candidate may neither participate in the discussion nor vote on the Committee's recommendation.

 The Secretary of the Committee will count the vote, the Provost will record the vote, and it will constitute the Committee's recommendation to the President.
+The President will receive the Committee's recommendation by December 1.
 After receiving the recommendations of the Faculty Review Committee and the Provost and after reviewing the review packet, the President will meet with the Faculty Review Committee and the Provost for a discussion of the candidates' qualifications and the reasoning behind the recommendations.
 The Provost will submit an independent recommendation to the President.
 The general substance of the deliberations, but not the exact vote, will be shared separately with the candidate and the appropriate department chairperson by the Provost and the Chairperson of the Faculty Review Committee.
-The Faculty Review Committee will prepare a set of Discussion Points summarizing the committee's deliberations, and this will be provided to the candidate electronically by the Faculty Review Committee with a copy to the Department Chair and the Provost Office.
-At the Provost's discretion, the Provost may provide a separate memorandum to the candidate and Department Chairperson reflecting on these Discussion Points.
+The Faculty Review Committee will prepare a set of Discussion Points summarizing the committee's deliberations, and this will be provided to the candidate electronically by the Faculty Review Committee with a copy to the Department (and Tenure Committee when applicable) Chair and the Provost Office.
+At the Provost's discretion, the Provost may provide a separate memorandum to the candidate and Department (and Tenure Committee when applicable) Chairperson reflecting on these Discussion Points.
 The candidate should retain these documents for their next review.

-35. The President will review the materials and decide whether the pre-tenure contract will be offered to the candidate.
+49. The President will review the materials and decide whether the pre-tenure contract will be offered to the candidate.
 The decision of the President is final and binding.
 By December 15 of the fourth year of service, the President will notify the candidate by letter whether the candidate will be granted a pre-tenure contract.
 A negative decision will result in a terminal one-year appointment.
 In the event that the President's decision differs from the Faculty Review Committee's recommendation, the reason for that decision will be shared with the Committee orally and in confidence.